mswjs/msw/README.md

 ## Contribute

 Have an idea?
 Found a bug?
-Please communicate it through using the [issues](https://github.com/kettanaito/msw/issues) tab of this repositories.
+Please communicate it through using the [issues](https://github.com/kettanaito/msw/issues) tab of this repository.
 [Pull requests](https://github.com/kettanaito/msw/pulls) are welcome as well!